-Aunt Jemima History:
+Aunt Jemima History

 The concept of "Aunt Jemima" dates back nearly 150 years, decades before the syrup or pancake mix existed.
 Back in the late 19th century, Aunt Jemima was a popular minstrel show character.
 For those of you who do not know, a minstrel show was a form of entertainment popular after the civil war where white actors would dress up in black face to act out skits that today we would consider horrendously racist.

 In 1889, two actors convinced the Peal Milling Company to use their version of Aunt Jemima as a pancake mix spokeswoman.
 This first iteration was a failure and soon the Pearl Milling Company was sold to the Randolph Truett Davis Milling Company in St. Joseph, Missouri.

 In 1926, Quaker Oats acquired the Aunt Jemima Mills company.
 No real life person was used as an Aunt Jemima for the next decade.
 A woman named Anna Robinson played the character for Quaker Oats from 1933 to 1935 until she was replaced by a woman named Anna Short Harrington.

-Anna Short Harrington:
+Anna Short Harrington

 Anna Short Harrington was discovered by Quaker Oats executives at a cooking fair where she had won praise for her own homemade pancake mix.
 She was exactly what they were looking for in a spokeswoman.
 Anna was hired on the spot as the company's new full time real-life Aunt Jemima and within months an ad featuring Anna appeared in the magazine Woman's Home Companion.
 The company also started using her recipe for mass production of their mix.
 She was paid a modest salary for her role which allowed her to purchase a small home in Syracuse, New York where hse lived until her death in 1955.

 In 1937, Quaker Oats filed for a trademark for the brand.
 This is important: In their trademark application, they included a photo of Anna Short Harrington dressed up as Aunt Jemima.

 The image of Anna Harrington's Aunt Jemima went largely unchanged for more than 50 years.
 In 1989, Quaker Oats decided it was time to update Jemima's image.
 The face of Aunt Jemima that most of us are familiar with today, is actually Harrington's youngest daughter Olivia Hunter.

-Enter a man named D.W.
-Hunter, Anna Short Harrington's great-grandson.
-In the lawsuit that was filed earlier this week, Hunter alleges that Quaker Oats has illegally used his great-grandmother's image and recipes for decades without ever paying a dime in royalties that should have been standard.
-Furthermore, he claims the company has gone out of its way to deny that his great-grandmother ever even worked at the company.
+The suit claimed the companies went out of their way to deny that his great-grandmother ever even worked at the company.
 Quaker Oats reportedly told Hunter that there were no employment records for Harrington or any proof that she was used as the basis for Aunt Jemima.

 There's just one problem with that argument.
 Actually two problems.
 The first problem is the fact that when Quaker Oats filed for the trademark back in 1937, they reportedly included a photo of Anna Short Harrington dressed as Aunt Jemima.
-Woops.
-The second problem is the fact that the company just happened to hire Harrington's daughter to be the model for the current Jemima.
+Whoops.
+The second problem is the fact that the company just happened to hire Harrington's daughter Olivia to be the model for the current Jemima.
 That would be a pretty crazy coincidence considering the fact that Harrington supposedly never worked for the company.

-In his lawsuit, D.W.
-Hunter's legal teams have cited the standard royalty and residual policies that have been used in Screen Actors Guild (SAG) agreements for decades.
-Based on these industry standards, plus penalties and late fees, he is seeking $2 billion in damages from Quaker Oats and parent company PepsiCo.
-Lawyers on the other side have, not surprisingly, denies that this lawsuit has any merit.
+In his lawsuit, Dannez W. Hunter's legal teams cited the standard royalty and residual policies that have been used in Screen Actors Guild (SAG) agreements for decades.
+Based on these industry standards, plus penalties and late fees, he sought $3 billion in damages from Quaker Oats and parent company PepsiCo.
+The damages were calculated as $2 billion in cash and $1 billion in Pepsi stock.